garethgeorge/backrest/README.md

 By building on restic, Backrest leverages its mature, fast, reliable, and secure backup capabilities while adding an intuitive interface.

-Built in Golang, Backrest is shipped as a self-contained lightweight binary with no dependencies other than restic.
-While the WebUI handles most operations, you retain full access to use the [restic CLI](https://restic.readthedocs.io/en/latest/manual_rest.html) directly when needed.
-Backrest can also safely detect and import your existing snapshots.
+Built with Go, Backrest is distributed as a standalone, lightweight binary with restic as its sole dependency.
+It can securely create new repositories or manage existing ones.
+Once storage is configured, the WebUI handles most operations, while still allowing direct access to the powerful [restic CLI](https://restic.readthedocs.io/en/latest/manual_rest.html) for advanced operations when needed.

 ## Preview